-This January, Princeton University will host the first of a series of annual meetings of the world's foremost thinkers to discuss major issues confronting the planet.
+The Princeton-Fung Global Forum is a series of annual meetings of the world's foremost thinkers to discuss major issues confronting the planet.
 With a generous gift from William Fung, group chairman of Li & Fung, the Princeton-Fung Global Forum will provide a setting for colleagues from distinct backgrounds to cross national and regional boundaries, and to share views from diverse disciplinary and professional perspectives.